Battle of Harpers Ferry: September 15

-At dawn, McClaws' repositioning of his Confederate troops – 8,000 men in two lines across the floor of Pleasant Valley – was revealed to Franklin, who had been tasked by McClellan to "cut off, destroy or capture McClaws' command and relieve Colonel Miles."
-It was a bluff by McClaws, and it worked because Franklin was convinced that he was outnumbered two-to-one and that it would be "suicidal to attack" the Confederate formation.
-The deluded Franklin thus halted only six miles from Harpers Ferry; there would be no relief for Miles' garrison.
+At dawn, McLaws' repositioning of his Confederate troops—8,000 men in two lines across the floor of Pleasant Valley—was revealed to Franklin, who had been tasked by McClellan to "cut off, destroy or capture McLaws' command and relieve Colonel Miles."
+It was a bluff by McLaws, and it worked because Franklin was convinced that he was outnumbered two-to-one and that it would be "suicidal to attack" the Confederate formation.
+The deceived Franklin thus halted only six miles from Harpers Ferry; there would be no relief for Miles' garrison.

 By the morning of September 15, Jackson had positioned nearly 50 guns on Maryland Heights and at the base of Loudoun Heights, prepared to enfilade the rear of the Federal line on Bolivar Heights.
 Jackson began a fierce artillery barrage from all sides and ordered an infantry assault for 8 a.m.
 Miles realized that the situation was hopeless.
 He had no expectation that relief would arrive from McClellan in time and his artillery ammunition was in short supply.
 At a council of war with his brigade commanders, he agreed to raise the white flag of surrender.
 But he would not be personally present at any ceremony.
 He was confronted by a captain of the 126th New York Infantry, who said, "For ——'s sake, Colonel, don't surrender us.
 Don't you hear the signal guns?
 Our forces are near us.
 Let us cut our way out and join them."
 But Miles replied, "Impossible.
 They will blow us out of this place in half an hour."
 As the captain turned away in disdain, a shell exploded, shattering Miles's left leg.
 So disgusted were the men of the garrison with Miles's behavior, which some claimed involved being drunk again, it was difficult to find a man who would take him to the hospital.
 He was mortally wounded and died the next day.
 Some historians have speculated that Miles was struck deliberately by fire from his own men.
-With Miles incapacitated, the formal surrender of the garrison to Jackson was undertaken by Brigadier General Julius White – a political general who had commanded the Union forces from the Martinsburg garrison, and who had come to Harper's Ferry with his troops, but, although senior to Miles, had not taken command of the garrison there, deferring instead to the commander on the scene.
+With Miles incapacitated, the formal surrender of the garrison to Jackson was undertaken by Brigadier General Julius White—a political general who had commanded the Union forces from the Martinsburg garrison, and who had come to Harper's Ferry with his troops, but, although senior to Miles, had not taken command of the garrison there, deferring instead to the commander on the scene.

-The confederate commander was McLaws NOT McClaws.